RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 When the member can identify an exception, ask follow-up questions to establish the details.
 Avoid any change of subject back to the problem or its causes.

+After the quiz, the next section describes ending an SFT chat.

 - Mark each statement true or false:
 - In SFT, listeners must never change the subject.# Listeners change the subject if the chat loses its focus on how the future will be different.
 - For SFT to work well, the member and the listener should have the same cultural background.# SFT works well when member and listener are from different cultures.